AEFeinstein/Super-2024-Swadge-FW/main/modes/games/cGrove/Docs/Tasks.md

 - Save and load contest results from NVM
 - Add NPCs
 - Add online functionality
-- Get icons for punching, kicking,m dodging, etc
+- Get icons for punching, kicking, dodging, etc

 ## Grove
-- Create/Add SFX
 - AI
+  - Go to an item
-  - Using items
+  - Using item
 - Add menu for buying items
-- Add money system (Chowa grab nearby money that spawns)
 - Stats can be increased
 - Save and load from NVS
+- Create/Add SFX

 ## Race
 - Build mode